 - Promedior's clinical studies in IPF have investigated the safety and tolerability of PRM-151 and measured clinically relevant and exploratory endpoints.
 A Phase 1a clinical study in healthy subjects and IPF patients demonstrated that PRM-151 was well tolerated.
-A Phase 1b multiple ascending dose study in IPF patients was recently completed, and the data will be presented at the American Thoracic Society Annual Meeting on May 22, 2013.
-Beyond the primary endpoints of safety and tolerability, secondary endpoints for this study included pharmacokinetics and pharmacodynamics (with specific biomarkers of interest).
-Additional Phase 1b exploratory endpoints included lung function (FVC, DLCO, and FEV1), a six-minute walk test, and quality of life.
+A randomized, placebo-controlled Phase 1b multiple ascending dose study in IPF patients demonstrated that PRM-151 was generally safe and well‐tolerated and resulted in a mean improvement in Forced Vital Capacity (FVC) at 8 weeks after dosing for only two weeks, whereas patients receiving placebo had a decline in FVC.
+These data were presented at the American Thoracic Society Annual Meeting in May, 2013.

 - Promedior has been granted Orphan Drug Designation for PRM-151 in IPF by the FDA in the United States and by the European Commission.

-Promedior is planning to initiate a Phase 2 clinical study of PRM-151 in myelofibrosis patients in the first half of 2013.
+A Phase 2 clinical study of PRM-151 in myelofibrosis patients is ongoing.
 Myelofibrosis (MF), a type of myeloproliferative neoplasm, is a serious, life-limiting cancer that is characterized by fibrosis of the bone marrow.
 Replacement of the bone marrow by scar tissue prevents the normal production of blood cells, leading to anemia, fatigue, and increased risk of bleeding and infection.
 Production of blood cells shifts to the spleen and liver (extramedullary hematopoiesis), which become enlarged, causing severe discomfort, inability to eat, and weakness.
 Symptomatic myelofibrosis affects approximately 18,000 patients in the US, with a median age at diagnosis of 60-65 years.
 The only potentially curative treatment is allogeneic bone marrow transplant, which results in reversal of fibrosis and all symptoms, but is a realistic option for only a small number of patients.
 Other currently available therapies address the symptoms, but do not appear to impact the underlying fibrosis.
 With its unique mechanism of action that offers the potential to prevent and reverse fibrosis, Promedior's PRM-151 has the potential to become a first-in-class disease-modifying treatment for this debilitating rare disease.

 Retinal Fibrovascular Diseases